snugpenguin968/Data-Science-Projects/README.md

-# Streamlit Apps
+# Data Science Projects

-A collection of mini data science projects deployed to Streamlit
+A collection of mini data science projects.
+Some will be deployed on Streamlit.